dbt-labs/dbt-project-evaluator/docs/customization/excluding-packages-and-paths.md

 !!! note

     This section is describing how to entirely exclude models/sources and packages to be evaluated.
-    If you want to document exception to the rules, see the section [on exceptions](exceptions.md) and if you want to deactivate entire tests you can follow instructions from [this page](customization.md)
+    If you want to document exceptions to the rules, see the section [on exceptions](exceptions.md) and if you want to deactivate entire tests you can follow instructions from [this page](customization.md)

-There might be cases where you might want to exclude models/sources from being tested:
+There might be cases where you want to exclude models/sources from being tested:

 - they could come from a package for which you have no control over
 - you might be refactoring your project and wanting to exclude entire folders to follow best-practices in the new models